jaz303/template-anything/README.md

 That's a bit of mouthful so there is special shortcut syntax for using templates hosted on Github:

     $ ta jaz303/site-template projects/my-new-site

+Once you've run this command and answered a couple of questions about your new project you will have a brand new front end web project all ready to play with based on PHP, browserify, SCSS, livereload and spinup.
+This is the way I like to work on simple frontend builds, but maybe you prefer something else.
+Read on to learn how to create your own project templates compatible with `template-anything`...

 ## Usage - creating a template